ecmwf/anemoi-docs/docs/contributing/governance.rst

    the various institutions contributing to Anemoi, this group meets regularly to discuss the technical direction of the project.
 ATS reviews and approves major changes, proposals, and contributions that could impact the broader user and developer community.
-See the :ref:`labelling-guidelines` and :ref:`ats-approval` for how technical decisions are flagged and processed through this group.
+See the `ATS approval` process described in :ref:`labelling-guidelines` for details on how technical decisions are flagged and processed by this group.

 -  **@anemoisecurity group:** This group is responsible for managing access to sensitive components of the project infrastructure,